LynkRobotics/LynkOA/2025/EarlySeasonStrategy.md

 </div>

 ### Our Robot Will
+Purpose: Things our robot will do, not necessarily week 1, but eventually will do
 - Be only as complex as absolutely necessary
 - Have a low center of gravity / be stable
 - Be robust – especially from potential Cage damage